Casual and temporary teachers

 As a casual teacher, ClassCover is your online CV, giving you direct access to hundreds of schools.
-Free to use and featuring comprehensive support and modern functions, this platform is already in use at more than 700 NSW public schools.
-Deployment to further schools has commenced and will take place in phases.
+Free to use and featuring comprehensive support and modern functions, this platform is already in use at more than 1,400 NSW public schools.

 To start using ClassCover now:

 - Visit the ClassCover website and create your free profile.